rametta/pratica/README.md

 log(isOver6Feet(4).isNothing()) // true
 ```

-##### Maybe.get
+##### Maybe.value
-get returns the encapsulated value within the Maybe.
+value returns the encapsulated value within the Maybe.
 If the Maybe is a Just type, then the `arg` is returned, otherwise, if it is a Nothing, then it returns undefined.

 ```js
 import { Just, Nothing } from 'pratica'